 At about km 50 there is a turn-off to the right leading down to Sidney Lake, a good spot to overnight.
 It was a tight turn around for our truck and fifth wheel, but do-able.
 It is a popular spot though, so expect others to pull in too.

 There are few signs along the road.
 However, there were ample places to pull over.

 The spot below made for a great lunch break in 2007.

-Quiet Lake Yukon Government campground (km 76) was VERY quiet.
-The campground is maintained; however, the sites were not well-used.
+Quiet Lake Yukon Government campground (km 76) was VERY quiet in 2007 during the week.
+In 2010, it was busy on the weekend.
+The campground is maintained; the sites were not well-used.

 The sites also did not have a view of the lake.
 In 2007 we camped at the boat launch as the campground was vacant and it was mid-week.
 In 2010 the campground was busier and the boat launch well-used as it was a weekend.

 The campground likely gets more use in winter than in summer.
-The picnic shelter had an interesting sign posted on its side.
+The picnic shelter had an interesting sign posted on it.